 Our implementation involves simple data structures and computations, and thus is easy to implement.
 First, we sample the edges of an input graph.
 We use the same scheme as KDEEB's [13] to sample the input edges with an uniform step ρ .
 The most time consuming step in our method is gathering the neighborhood for every site.
 A typical solution in a GPU implementation is to use Uniform Grid [10] that subdivides the space into uniformly sized cells.
-We use this method and set the size of the cell to be $\frac{2}{3}r$ (r is a prescribed radius or bandwidth) such that we can limit the search space of each site to only cover at most 9 grid cells [10], thus avoid a $O(S^2)$ search time for S sites.
+We use this method and set the size of the cell to be $\frac{2}{3}r$ (r is a prescribed radius or bandwidth) such that we can limit the search space of each site to only cover at most 9 grid cells [10], thus avoiding a $O(S^2)$ search time for S sites.

 At the start of each iteration, all the sites are put into the corresponding cells according to their current positions.
 This can be easily parallelized using CUDA on a GPU [10].
 Then, we project each site onto its local regression line.
-The solution to compute the coefficients of Eq.
-9 is introduced in the work [19,28].
+The solution to compute the coefficients of Equation 9 is introduced in many work [19, 28].
 It only requires a constant time to solve the coefficients of a linear or quadratic system of equations.
 This can also be parallelized using a GPU because computing the new projection position for every site is independent.

-To enhance the visualization of a bundled graph, we use the same shader scheme of CUBu [44].
+To enhance the visualization of a bundled graph, we use the same shader scheme of CUBu [46].
 We use the HSVA (i.e., hue H, saturation S, value V, and alpha A) color representation to visualize edges.
 Each edge site x_i is encoded with an HSVA value.
 We encode the direction and the length of the corresponding edge into H and S, respectively.
-V and A are used with a parabolic profile function $c(x) = \sqrt{1 - 2|t(x) - \frac{1}{2}|}$, and $t \in [0, 1]$ is the edge arc-length parameterization.
-The functions of V and A are then $V(x) = \frac{l}{l{max}} + (1 - \frac{l}{l{max}})c(x)$ and A(x) = $\alpha(1 - \frac{l}{l{max}} + \frac{l}{l{max}}c(x))$ respectively, where l is the length of the edge, l{max} is the longest edge in the graph, and α controls the overall transparency of all edges.
+V and A are used with a parabolic profile function c:

+$$c(x) = \sqrt{1 - 2|t(x) - \frac{1}{2}|}, \quad V(x) = \frac{l}{l{max}} + (1 - \frac{l}{l{max}})c(x), \quad A(x) = \alpha(1 - \frac{l}{l{max}} + \frac{l}{l{max}}c(x)) \quad (11)$$ where l is the length of the edge, l{max} is the longest edge in the graph, $t \in [0,1]$ is the edge arc-length parameterization, and α controls the overall transparency of all edges.

 Next, we analyze the complexity of our MLSEB method.
-Similar to the existing KDE-based methods [13,23,33,44], MLSEB requires gathering neighbor sites for computation.
-After gathering, KDE-based methods conduct kernel splatting, gradient calculation, and site advection, which use a constant time for each site.
-In MLSEB, the time to solve Eq.
-9 and project a site to its local approximated curve is also constant for each site.
+Similar to the existing KDE-based methods [13, 23, 34, 46], MLSEB samples a graph into sites with a step ρ , and iteratively moves each site based on a weighted function of its neighborhood.
+All the methods require gathering neighbor sites for computation.
+After gathering, KDE-based methods conduct kernel splatting, gradient calculation, and site advecton, which use a constant time for each site.
+In MLSEB, the time to solve Equation 9 and project a site to its local approximated curve is also constant for each site.
 Thereby, the complexity of MLSEB is the same as the traditional KDE-based methods, which is $O(I \cdot N \cdot S)$, where I is the image resolution, N is the number of bundling iterations, and S is the number of sample points.
 However, MLSEB does not need additional operations, such as resampling, that are employed in the existing KDE-based methods.